-Overview/ Purpose of the Course: Exercise Prescription is designed to provide students with the chance to apply scientific base knowledge of how the bodily systems react to the stress of exercise with actual exercise prescription.
-The information learned in this course will enable the student to prescribe exercise programs to people with different fitness needs and abilities
+Overview/ Purpose of the Course: Physiology of Exercise is designed to provide students with the scientific base knowledge of how the bodily systems react to the stress of exercise.
+The information learned in this course forms the basis for all other courses taught relating to exercise science, such as wellness-related courses, kinesiology, and biomechanics.

-Aims for the Course: As a result of this class, the student should obtain an applied working knowledge of exercise science.
+Aims for the Course: As a result of this class, the student should obtain a working knowledge of exercise science.
 Furthermore, the student will be able to explain these concepts to others as well as apply the principles to teaching, coaching, and exercise prescription situations.

-Course Objectives: On completion of this course the student should be able to define, explain, have a working knowledge of, and be able to practically apply the concepts involved in the following main topics; fitness evaluation, exercise prescription for health and fitness, special populations, and applying the scientific foundations of exercise programming.
+Course Objectives: On completion of this course the student should be able to define, explain, have a working knowledge of, and be able to practically apply the concepts involved in the following main topics; muscular function, cardiorespiratory function, exercise prescription, and environmental effects on performance.